 I have been a practicing artist since 1978.
 My work evolved from documentary street work in Detroit, to large photographic transparencies of political imagery.
-It has been exhibited in public places/galleries where an audience can physically participate with a large two-dimensional photograph, entering a new way of looking and engaging with photographs.
+It has been exhibited in public places, galleries, and museums where an audience can physically participate with a large two-dimensional photograph, entering a new way of looking and engaging with photographs.
 They are photographs of street workers, pedestrians, massive advertisements, political/religious extremism, flags, the abstractions of fire/clouds that create different individual readings and engagement.
-My current models for large scale installations are, “Homage to Joan of Arc" and “Passing The Time At Night”, 2012-15.
+Current models for large scale installations are, “Homage to Joan of Arc" and “Passing The Time At Night”, 2012-15.
 “Homage to Joan of Arc" is a life-size transparent staircase covered with transparent photographs of small fires.
-The viewer walks up and down fire-imaged stairs that change ito an abstract figurative work, with their own body reflections seen on the opaque glass opposite them, a mirror.
+The viewer walks up and down fire-imaged stairs that change into an abstract figurative work, with their own body reflections seen on the opaque glass opposite them, a mirror.
 “Passing The Time At Night” is a piece about time represented through the Eiffel Tower light moving clock-wise.
-Sometimes the light is dimmed, sometimes the clock goes backwards, sometimes it is stopped, as it does in the model.
-The complexity of a simple idea about life, and our push for continued rotation.

-Links will take you to my 16mm films, video, and museum exhibitions and collections, grants, and CV.
+I am still actively involved with education being Adjunct Associate Professor of media arts at the School of the Art Institute of Chicago from 1988-2010.
+Links on this site will take you to my 16mm films, video, and museum exhibitions and collections, grants, and CV.
 Current publications and reviews are also found there.